vujjini/vujjini/README.md

 ## 🚀 About Me

-- I am Sriram, a Computer Science major studying at the (insert university)!
+- I am Sriram, a Computer Science major studying at the University of South Florida!

 ## 🛠️ Skills